 Senate races: Arizona, Connecticut, Florida, Indiana, Massachusetts, Missouri, Montana, Nebraska, Nevada, Ohio, Pennsylvania,Virginia and Wisconsin.

 Virginia Commonwealth University!
 This guide was developed from a Get-Out-The-Vote effort conducted by Virginia Commonwealth University (VCU) ASPiRE students and Mosby Court residents.
 ASPiRE is a living-learning program focused on community engagement.
 Mosby Court is a public housing development located 2 miles from VCU’s academic campus.
 VCU developed this guide to encourage schools to develop partnerships with their own nearby public housing developments and with other community nonprofits.
 Download this tool here.

 Six Key Ways to Act to Engage Students in the Election

 How do we engage America’s 20 million students in elections?
-The CEEP worked with 500 campuses in 2008 and over 750 in 2012 to do exactly that.
+CEEP worked with 500 campuses in 2008 and over 750 in 2012 to do exactly that, and just completed a successful 2013 Virginia pilot for off-year elections.
 Drawing on this experience, we’ve compiled this list of effective nonpartisan approaches that colleges and universities can use to engage their students.
 We hope you’ll use this resource to help your students register to vote, learn about issues and candidates, volunteer in campaigns, and get to the polls, while ensuring their votes count despite all the obstacles.